 - fresh cracked pepper

-- In a large bowl combine chopped spinach, ricotta, smoked mozzarella, parsley, egg yolk, garlic, a large pinch of pepper and a couple large pinches of salt.
+- In a large bowl combine chopped spinach, ricotta, half the mozzarella, Parmesan, egg, pesto, oregano, garlic powder, and a couple large pinches of salt and pepper.

 - Transfer to a piping bag (a gallon Ziploc baggy works well too).

-- Spread 1 cup of spaghetti sauce evenly in the bottom of a 9×13 inch baking dish.
+- Spread half the spaghetti sauce mixture in an even layer in the bottom of a 9x13 inch baking dish.

 - Nestle filled manicotti into the baking dish.
-Then pour remaining sauce in an even layer on top of the noodles.
+Then pour the remaining sauce in an even layer on top of the noodles.